KaiGarcia/KaiGarcia/README.md

 ### Aloha 🤙
-🔭 I have been a software developer for a little over a year now!
+🔭 I have been a software engineer for a little over a year now!

 🌱 I also study computer science at the University of Hawaii at Manoa.
 <!--